Guidance around reporting historical abuse

 Emotional Support

-• A safe space to speak openly
+• A space to speak openly

 • Help recognising that the abuse was not your fault